CommunityCube/debian-autoscript/README.md

 ## What is Community Cube(C-Cube)?

-It is a mini-server that can replace your router, work with your router or connect to another ***C-Cube*** by mesh based on a OpenSource: community, drivers and hardware.

-## A little context...

-As part of Open Source of community ***C-Cube*** target to build a complete and plug-and-play solution intended to bypass censorship, gov/spy agencies, and anything that could get in danger your privacy.
+***COMMUNITY CUBE*** is a technology that makes protecting your privacy easy.
+Thanks to a unique combination of  open hardware and software, it’s both a server and a provider of free secure services.
+You can trust us, we are fully open.

+***C-Cube*** is a plug and play, open source, energy efficient server designed from the ground up with security and privacy in mind.

+###Why do we need this technology?

+The Internet is full of ___free___ services.
+Most are offered by __large corporations__ that work for the _common good_.
+Right?

+**NOT TRUE!**.
+They are giving you something for _free_ because they want something in return - your personal data.
+By **burying** the details in their _terms and conditions page_, that ***almost nobody reads***, they are in fact hiding their nefarious intentions.

+**Community Cube** operates exactly the opposite, because we integrate into each **C-Cube** a carefully selected  security audited services, you no longer need to depend on the good intentions of these big corporations.

-Community Cube initiative is a __Peered Cooperativeness Project__ that intends to be the biggest world wide cooperative company allowing investment only to purchase of *boxes* and connecting them to the ***C-Cube*** network.
-All the buyers has two possibilities, be a shareholder or not.
+Community Cube initiative work as a __Peered Cooperativeness Project__ that intends to be the biggest world wide cooperative company allowing investment only to purchase of *boxes* and connecting them to the ***C-Cube*** network.

 ## What ain't Community Cube? (..and will never be)